willowisp01/tp/docs/DeveloperGuide.md

 1. Deleting a student while all students are being shown

    1. Prerequisites: List all students using the `list` command.
-Multiple students in the person list.
+Multiple students in the `persons` list.

    1. Test case: `delete A0123458X`<br>
       Expected: Student with id: A0123458X is deleted from the list.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.